zpscofield/mosaic-webbpsf/README.md

 - $ mpiexec -n num_proc python run_webbpsf_modeling.py

 Change *num_proc* to be the desired number of processes to use when running the code.

+This project is licensed under the MIT License.

+All credit for the original STPSF simulation code goes to the original authors.